Max Kless

 Zoom out.
 “One more swipe” starts to look rational.

-A feed is not a steady stream of value.
+A feed isn’t a steady stream of value.
 It is a patchy landscape.
 Five forgettable posts, then one perfect one, a video tuned to the exact frequency your nervous system prefers today.
-A comment that tells you, briefly, you are not alone.
+A comment that tells you, briefly, you aren’t alone.

 That patchiness matters.
 Brains learn from reward schedules.